weltyj/SkyFill/examples/examples_README.md

 ---

+For the extremely curious:
-When you run skyfill, a file named "samples.dat" will also be created.
-It is the samples that skyfill found in the sky, and used to model the HSV across the sky in the X and Y dimensions A file -- "samples.gnuplot" is used to create some visual scatterplots to help analyze how well the sky HSV model worked.
+* When you run skyfill, a file named "samples.dat" will also be created.
+It is the samples that skyfill found in the sky, and used to model the HSV across the sky in the X and Y dimensions

+* "samples.gnuplot" is used to create some visual scatterplots to help analyze how well the sky HSV model worked.
 Simply run "gnuplot < samples.gnuplot" to create the scatterplots